-No structure shall exceed the building height listed below as well as in Article 4 under dimensional standards for each district..
+No structure shall exceed the building height listed below as well as in Article 4 under dimensional standards for each district.
 Features of buildings which normally extend above the roof line, such as chimneys, towers, ventilators, silos, and spires may exceed the height limit but shall be set back from the nearest lot line a distance not less than the height of such feature or structure, unless a greater setback is required by other provisions of this Ordinance.

-Agricultural District 21⁄2 stories or 35 feet Village District 21⁄2 stories or 35 feet Residential District 21⁄2 stories or 35 feet Commercial-Industrial District 3 stories or 45 feet
+Agricultural District 21⁄2 stories or 35 feet

+Village District 21⁄2 stories or 35 feet

+Residential District 21⁄2 stories or 35 feet

+Main Street Commercial Industrial District 3 stories or 45 feet

+Highway Commercial District 50 feet